 Plants that shrug off a late snowfall and frigid temperatures

 Helleborus orientalis, commonly known as hellebores or Lenten rose, have been a feature in my garden for almost 20 years.
 They are tough plants, thriving in shade or sun.
+They are unfussy about soil and will tolerate a bit of clay.
 Deer leave them alone.
 Hellebores begin to bloom in my garden around mid-March and continue well into May, an exceptionally long bloom time for a perennial.
 When crisp, cloudless late winter days are followed by night temperatures into the mid-teens, hellebores show their true mettle.
 The flowers can be lying on the ground in the morning, yet perk up by mid-day once temperatures reach back into the thirties.
 Plants don’t get tougher than that!

-They self-seed, not in an annoying way, but creating a weed-proof patch, providing a small spot of winter garden interest or a big swath if left to their own devices.
-Allow the flowers to mature; the fluffy yellow stamens develop a prominent seed capsule.
-Consider it a reward for not bothering to deadhead!
-The seeds ripen and the following spring you’ll see lots of seedlings at the feet of the mother plant.
-Flowers aren’t true to type, meaning that they are not identical to the parent plant.
-Depending on what you start with, the babies, which can take a year or two to develop into mature flowering plants, range in color from cream, to pale olive or mauve, burgundy to a deep plum.
-Some are speckled, others are solid.
+Hellebores self-seed.
+The fluffy yellow stamens develop a prominent seed capsule.
+Allow the seed capsule to remain on the plant and the following spring you’ll see lots of babies at the feet of the mother plant.
+Plants that grow from seed aren’t true to type, meaning that they are not identical to the parent plant.
+Seedlings take about 3 years to develop into mature flowering plants.
+Depending on the color range you’ve started with, new plants can be cream, to greenish purple or mauve, or burgundy to a deep plum.
+The petals can be speckled or solid.
 All are beautiful.
-After the first year they are very easy to move and their adaptability make them perfect adding to other parts of the garden or giving away to friends.
+After the first year they are very easy to move and their adaptability make them perfect to move about the garden or to give away to friends.